xXleowXx/gitlab-charts/doc/installation/cloud/oke.md

       `kubectl get ingress -lrelease=gitlab`

 8. Update your DNS records to point to the IP address displayed from the above command.
     - The runner pod requires the DNS to be configured so this pod will enter a CrashLoopBackOff until DNS is configured.
 You will not be able to proceed without this piece running.
-    - Navigating to the Gitlab webpage will result in a: `“default backend - 404” error.`<br><br>
+    - Navigating to the GitLab webpage will result in a: `“default backend - 404” error.`<br><br>

 9. After the DNS zone record has been created, use the following command to get the base64 root password, which you need to connect in the dashboard

       `kubectl get secret &lt;name>-gitlab-initial-root-password -ojsonpath='{.data.password}' | base64 --decode ; echo`
-    - Copy the output to enter into the Gitlab configuration screen later. <br><br>
+    - Copy the output to enter into the GitLab configuration screen later. <br><br>

 10. Ensure all pods are running before proceeding by running:

       `kubectl get pods`

-11. Login to Gitlab
+11. Login to GitLab
-    - Within a Web Browser navigate to the DNS address of the Gitlab Instance (configured above)
+    - Within a Web Browser navigate to the DNS address of the GitLab Instance (configured above)
     - Enter the follow credentials:
         - Username= `root`
         - Password= Password that was copied from above command. (base64 string)<br><br>